riyrana13/Noodle/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **Google DeepMind** for the [Gemma 3n model](https://huggingface.co/google/gemma-3n-E2B-it-litert-preview)
 - **Hugging Face** for hosting the model repository
 - **Flutter team** for the amazing cross-platform framework

-## 📞 Support

-If you encounter any issues or have questions:

-- Open an issue on GitHub
-- Check the troubleshooting section below
-- Review the model documentation on Hugging Face

 ## 🔍 Troubleshooting